 - Indicate targeted pages and device

 - Type the targeted page in the text box.
 In the list, select ‘desktop’ or ‘mobile’ (depending on the device you are testing) and click ‘Fetch’.

 - Request Google to index

-At the end of this testing process, you may click on ‘Request indexing’.
-Google can crawl both URLs and their direct links, depending on your choice.
+- You may click on ‘Request indexing’ at the end of this testing process.
+Depending on your choice, Google can crawl URLs and their direct links.

 As you see, this connection phase is all about setups.
 It is essential to make these verifications beforehand so that you don’t miss any opportunity only because of simple mistakes.
-In other terms, you have to indicate to your tool what it has to look for or show it the way.
+In other words, you must indicate to your tool what it has to look for or show it the way.
 Visit our how to get Google to index your site article to learn more.

 Track Your SEO Traffic

 When your goal is to improve your SEO with Google Analytics, you will have to watch the traffic closely to your website.
 Basically, this is about investigating your positioning in search engines, such as Google.
 The traffic report of Google Analytics will do the trick: